|Monthly Tech-Tip |

 This is being done for SHAB, LOI and DFAC tests.
-The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and cut to 4 1/4" long by 1" wide bars.
-Code numbers and specimen numbers are stamped on each bar (these are needed to enter data into Insight-live).
-For examle, notice that the bars have specimen numbers from 1 to 6.
-These will be fired at six different temperatures (for a low temperature body, for example, we fired cone 06, 04, 03, 02, 01, 1, 2).
-The data measured from each, including the temperature, will be entered for the specimen to which it pertains in the Insight-live recipe corresponding to the code number stamped on this bars.
+The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and then cut to 4 1/4" by 1" bars.
+Code numbers and specimen numbers are stamped on each (these are needed to enter data into our account at Insight-live).
+For example, notice that the bars have specimen numbers from 1 to 6.
+These will be fired at six different temperatures (for a low-temperature body, for example, we fire cone 06, 04, 03, 02, 01, 1, 2).
+The data measured from each, including the temperature, will be entered for each bar (specimen).
 The 12cm dia. disk is being cut from 3/16" thickness.
-Notice how the clay tears as cut, this is an indication of the low plasticity of this native clay material.
+Notice how these clay tears as cut, this is an indication of the low plasticity of this native clay material.
 And notice the greenish color, that is typical of terra cotta clays.

-This type of stamp is deal for stamping mix and ID information on SHAB (and many other test types) clay test bars.
+This type of stamp is ideal for marking code number and ID information on SHAB test specimens (and many others) while in the plastic form.
 Set up the run or recipe number on the left and the specimen number on the right.
 You can find these stamps on Amazon by searching "12 digit rolling alphabet symbol number stamp".

 SHAB (Shrinkage, Absorption) test bars ready to unload.
 These are measured for length after drying and firing and for weight after firing and boiling.
 This data is plugged into my account at insight-live.com and it calculates shrinkage and porosity numbers.
 If you fire bars of a clay to a range of temperatures you can characterize key properties of a clay very effectively.